Frances E. Henne: Early life and education

 After completing her Library schooling, Henne taught in school librarianship at Albany from 1937 to 1939.
-In 1939 Louis Round Wilson, a dean at the University of Chicago Graduate Library School, invited Henne to teach at the university’s graduate library school.
+In 1939 Louis Round Wilson, a dean at the University of Chicago Graduate Library School, invited Henne to teach at the university's graduate library school.
 Henne accepted the offer, and in doing so, she became the first woman faculty member at the university.
 Always committed to her studies and pursuing higher education, Henne did not limit her career to teaching at the university.
 Henne herself wrote, "Education, including professional training, is a life long process."
 She practiced what she preached and began her doctoral studies in 1939 and obtained her doctorate degree in 1949.
 Her doctoral studies were focused on school libraries and school library standards, and she continued to focus on school libraries and reshaping and revising standards throughout the rest of her career.

 Library standards and other accomplishments

 While teaching at the University of Chicago, Henne joined forces with other school library professionals to collaborate on publishing materials to help improve the effectiveness and the quality of school library collections.
-To help school librarians select and maintain high-quality materials for their libraries, Henne created the Center for Children’s Books and published a Bulletin that reviewed children and young adult media.
+To help school librarians select and maintain high-quality materials for their libraries, Henne created the Center for Children's Books and published a Bulletin that reviewed children and young adult media.

 Also a member of the American Association of School Librarians (AASL), Henne worked with other members to create a set of standards for School Libraries so they could become accredited.
 In 1945 Henne and other Members of the AASL published the very first set of national school library standards.
-According to Diane Kester and Plummer Alston Jones, Jr., these standards helped to delineate and distinguish the responsibilities of school librarians and public librarians and they pushed for school librarians to work with teachers and educators on “teaching library skills education in the context of subject-based learning”.
+According to Diane Kester and Plummer Alston Jones Jr., these standards helped to delineate and distinguish the responsibilities of school librarians and public librarians and they pushed for school librarians to work with teachers and educators on "teaching library skills education in the context of subject-based learning".

-Henne left the University of Chicago and joined the library and information science faculty of Columbia in 1954.
+Henne left the University of Chicago and joined the faculty at the Columbia University School of Library Service in 1954.
 For over 20 years, she taught and created courses on how to design and implement programming for children and young adults in both the public and school library.
 She also promoted librarians who trained both in the education and in library science fields.
-Henne wrote, “The successful elementary school librarian knows children, likes children, and enjoys working with them…” She believed that not just anyone could run a library successfully.
+Henne wrote, "The successful elementary school librarian knows children, likes children, and enjoys working with them…" She believed that not just anyone could run a library successfully.